Ousmane Dabo: Confrontation with Joey Barton

 On 1 May 2007, Dabo was assaulted by his team mate Joey Barton at City's training ground.
 Dabo stated that he had been hit several times, and had to go to hospital after suffering injuries to his head during the incident, including a suspected detached retina.
 Dabo requested that the police press charges against Barton, and as a result, on 16 May 2007, Barton was arrested and questioned by Greater Manchester Police.
 Barton pleaded guilty to the assault.
 Barton later claimed on 8 April 2011 that, in fact it was Dabo who started the fight, and he was merely defending himself.
 After Barton signed for Marseille on 1 September 2012 on a season-long loan, Dabo questioned the arrival of the Englishman at the Rhone club and called his former teammate a coward for constantly hitting him when he was face down on the floor.

 Return to Lazio

 He was put on the transfer list by Sven-Göran Eriksson along with team mates Danny Mills and Paul Dickov.
 Mills and Dickov both ended up going out on loans, but Dabo remained at the club.
-After just playing the League Cup game on 29 August 2007, he finally re-signed for Lazio on 30 January 2008, cost only €263,000.
+After just playing the League Cup game on 29 August 2007, he finally re-signed for Lazio on 30 January 2008, costing €263,000.
 He signed a contract until 30 June 2010.
 On 13 May 2009, he scored the winning penalty in a penalty shoot-out to give Lazio a 6–5 win after a 1–1 draw, over Sampdoria in the 2009 Coppa Italia Final.